anushabc/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 14. On the **Define external sharing and device access settings** page select the following setting and then select **Next**.

-	- **Unmanaged devices:** Allow full access from desktop apps, mobile apps, and the web.
+	-Select **Use Azure AD Conditional Access to projtect labeled SharePoint sites > Allow full access from desktop apps, mobile apps, and the web**.

 15. Review your settings and select **Create label** to finish the new label creation.